Dallas Goedert Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Against the Football Team, Goedert has averaged 47.7 receiving yards per game in his seven career matchups, 7.8 fewer than his over/under for Sunday's game.
+- Goedert has averaged 47.7 receiving yards per game in his seven career matchups against the Football Team, 7.8 fewer than his over/under for Sunday's game.

 - Goedert has caught a touchdown pass against the Football Team once, but did not have multiple TDs in that game.

-- The Football Team are allowing 280.2 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The 280.2 passing yards the Football Team allow per game makes them the NFL's 30th-ranked pass defense this season.

-- At 2.2 passing TDs allowed per game, the Football Team defense is ranked 32nd in the league.
+- The Football Team's defense is 32nd in the league, conceding 2.2 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Giants, Goedert reeled in two passes for 28 yards while being targeted four times.
+- In last week's game against the Giants, Goedert was targeted four times and recorded two catches for 28 yards.

-- Over his last three games, Goedert has caught 15 passes on 19 targets for 268 yards and two touchdowns, averaging 89.3 yards per game.
+- In his last three games, Goedert has racked up 268 yards on 15 catches with two touchdowns, averaging 89.3 yards per game on 19 targets.

 Goedert's Philadelphia Teammates